COMPSCI 252R: Advanced Topics in Programming Languages

 - Preparation and presentation of tutorials/lectures.

-- Final project (to be determined, but might, for example, be review-like critiques of several papers related to one or more topics covered in the course, or a more research-focused project).
+- Conference-style reviews of 3+ papers related to one or more topics covered in the course

 There will not be a mid-term or final exams.